How to develop successful codes of ethics for higher education institutions?

-Corruption in higher education takes many forms and effects students, academic and non-academic personal, as well as their research.
-Integrity risks can include, for example, fraud during university admissions, cheating and plagiarism during exams and assignments, favouritism when university personal are hired or promoted, or university procurement.
+Corruption in higher education takes many forms and affects students, academic and non-academic personnel, as well as their research.
+Integrity risks can include, for example, fraud during university admissions, cheating and plagiarism during exams and assignments, favouritism when university personnel are hired or promoted, or university procurement.

 At the invitation of the Interdisciplinary Corruption Research Network (ICRN), IIEP presented some of the integrity challenges commonly faced by higher education institutions, the values and standards that are incorporated into different codes of conduct, and the aspects that need to be taken into account when introducing an effective code of conduct.

 The process used when developing and adopting a code is central to its success.
 It is crucial that all stakeholders are included in a consultative process in order to obtain real ownership of the codes.

 During IIEP managed sessions, participants discussed which integrity risks are most prominent in their respective institutions and what measures should be implemented first in order to improve academic integrity in higher education in their respective countries.

 Following the two-week workshop, participants draw up a final resolution “to foster the culture of integrity across higher education institutions and respective national authorities, which includes recommendations “based on the fundamental values of accountability, transparency and participation”.
 This final document addresses responsibilities of key stakeholders, including for example:

 - the government’s duty to adopt the necessary legal framework to strengthen academic integrity;

 - universities’ obligations to put in place an “academic integrity infrastructure” together with a code of honour and ethics committees; as well as

 - student and staff responsibilities to fight corruption in higher education institutions.